 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of various aspects of the service including safety and risk, dental care records, radiography and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.

-The dentists and staff who we spoke with showed a commitment to learning and improvement and that they set high standards for treating patients and the general management of the service.
+The dentists and staff who we spoke with showed a commitment to learning and improvement.